New Mass Falsifies the Definition of “Mystery of Faith”

 Paul VI Falsifies the meaning of the doctrinal term, “Mystery of Faith” in the consecration of the wine in his New Mass

-Let us stop here to take a breath and face squarely what Paul VI (occupying the Chair of Peter from 1963 to 1978) did in his New Mass in 1969.
+Let us stop here to take a breath and face squarely what Paul VI (occupying and usurping the Chair of Peter from 1963 to 1978) did in his "New Mass" in 1969.

 Let us reemphasize that in the last section we saw that the term “Mystery of Faith” in the consecration of the wine means the Real Presence of the Body and Blood of Christ under the species of bread and wine.
 There are other mysteries in the Roman Catholic Faith.
 The Catechism of the Council of Trent specifically states that another mystery of the Faith has to do with the taking away of original sin in the sacrament of Baptism.
-But in the consecration of the wine, the “Mystery of Faith” clearly and always referred to is the Real Presence of Christ in the Eucharist.
+But in the consecration of the wine, the “Mystery of Faith” clearly and always refers to the Real Presence of Christ in the Eucharist.

 We have also seen that the Church ruled infallibly (and logically) at the First Vatican Council in 1870 that once a formula for the meaning of a dogma has been assigned and promulgated by Holy Mother Church that it is not to be weakened under any pretext whatsoever.